Parameter space exploration of ecological models: Quantitative output analysis

 \subsubsection{Linear relation}

 Under the hypothesis of independence between the central location and dispersion of the model responses, the most straightforward relationship between $y$ and $x_i$ is the linear, represented by $y \sim x_i$.
-This is case if, every time $x_i$ is increased, $y$ increases by aproximately the same ammount.
+This is case if, every time $x_i$ is increased, $y$ increases by approximately the same amount.
 The Pearson correlation coefficient is the commonly used measure to test for a linear correlation:

 Where $\sigma_a$ is the variance of $a$ and $\sigma_{ab}$ is the covariance between $a$ and $b$.
 The correlation coefficient is a measure of the predicted change in $y$ when $x_i$ is changed one unit, relative to its standard deviations, and, as such, approaches $\pm 1$ when there is a strong linear relation between the variables.
 The square of $\rho$, usually written as $R^2$, measures the fraction of the variance in the output that can be accounted for by a linear effect of $x_i$.
-Is is usual to test the significance of this linear relation by a t-test \cite{Freedman07}.
+Is is usual to test the significance of this linear relation by a t-test \citep{Freedman07}.

 Other than examining the individual relationships between the parameters and the output, we can investigate the joint effect of several $x_i$, as $y \sim x_1 + x_2 + \cdots + x_m$.
 In this case, the multiple $R^2$ represent the fraction of the variance on the output due to linear effects of all the $x_i$ considered.